Matthew-Kincaid/PlaygroundProjectStarter/Defender-Next-Release.md

 [X] changed the creation rate for the cannon from 0.4 to 0.25.

-[ ] changed the winner score pop up from 5 to 10.
+[X] changed the winner score pop up from 5 to 25.